 Pros of Remote Staffing

-The on-demand nature of remote staffing allows you to scale up or scale down the number of workers without hiring them permanently.
+The on-demand nature of IT staff augmentation allows you to scale up or scale down the number of workers without hiring them permanently.
 Better yet, all the candidates are pre-screened and interviewed, which can save a lot of time and money.

 Increased Communication Control

 Although remote workers aren’t physically present in your office, they are a part of your company just like your full-time employees.
 This makes managing offshore teams as well as your in-house team as they tend to work using unified centralized systems.

 Some of the major demerits of remote staffing include challenges in finding the right fit of self-motivated people for your project, which could eventually hurt your bottom line.
 Examples of companies using remote staffing services include Buffer, FlexJobs, Git Lab, among others.

 So What Should You Use Between Outsourcing and Remote Staffing?

 As you can see, both outsourcing and remote staffing have the potential to save your company some money.
 However, if you are a large company that is increasingly becoming overwhelmed by some tasks, offshoring will help you maintain market competitiveness, control over the staff you select to partner with, and give you the ability to explore new business models.
 On the other hand, if you are a start-up struggling with cash flow issues, remote staffing may be the ideal model for you.
 It allows you to scale up or down the number of people to hire depending on the HR needs.